Sainglend/tda-api-client/README.md

 npm i tda-api-client
 ```
 ## What's New
+v 1.1.2 - Fixed the Get Price History API call.
+The query param names were wrong.

-v 1.1.0 - You can now use this library without a config file, instead passing in a lightweight config object with each request.
+v 1.1.1 - You can now use this library without a config file, instead passing in a lightweight config object with each request.

 Full version review in the Version History section at the bottom.